SaoodCS/Android-App-Ingredilist/README.md

 </p>

-The purpose of this application is to ease the strenuous process of keeping on top of all your weekly grocery related chores.
+The purpose of this application is to ease the strenuous process of keeping on top of all your weekly grocery, cooking, and shopping related chores.
 It includes various functionalities to fulfil this purpose. <br>
 A secondary purpose of this application is to upload and share meals with the community of people using Ingredilist.
 Uploading your own created meals and sharing it with other like-minded individuals gives the user an opportunity to make interesting meals of their own based on the ideas of others. <br> <br>
 Some of the functionalities within the application are listed below <i>(to see the full functionality in action, visit the [user guide](https://saoodcs.github.io/IngredilistUserGuide/)).</i>
 * Create a meal locally